|

 I would say that traveling is a natural and effective way to learn English and to improve your vocabulary faster.
 This is a conclusion we can agree on.

-I mentioned some tips and ideas such as being prepared with printables, Starting a journal “How to learn English while I travel”, Using the Immersion method to learn English naturally, Using your “wasted time” wisely to learn English faster, Focusing on communication, not on the mistakes, etc.
+I mentioned some tips and ideas, such as being prepared with printables, starting a journal “How to learn English while I travel”, using the Immersion method to learn English naturally, using your “wasted time” wisely to learn English faster, focusing on communication, not on the mistakes, etc.

 I hope my blog post will inspire you and that my tips, strategies, and techniques will help you learn English while traveling naturally and effectively.